stillwater-sc/universal/README.md

 > sudo snap install cmake --classic
 ```

-The Universal library is a pure C++ template library without any further dependencies, even for the regression test suites,
+The Universal Library is a pure C++ template library without any further dependencies, even for the regression test suites,
 to enable hassle-free installation and use.

-Simply clone the github repo, and you are ready to build the different components of the Universal library.
+Clone the GitHub repo, and you are ready to build the different components of the Universal library.
-The library contains tools to work with integers, decimals, fixed-points, floats, posits, valids, and logarithmic
+The library contains tools for using integers, decimals, fixed-points, floats, posits, valids, and logarithmic
 number systems.
-It contains educational programs that showcase simple use cases to familiarize yourself with
+It includes educational programs that showcase simple use cases to familiarize yourself with
-different number systems, and application examples to highlight the use of different number systems to gain performance
+different number systems and application examples to highlight the use of other number systems to gain performance
 or numerical accuracy.
-Finally, each number system offers its own verification suite.
+Finally, each number system offers its verification suite.

-The easiest way to become familiar with all the options in the build process is to fire up the CMake GUI
-(or ccmake if you are on a headless server).
-The cmake output will summarize which options have been set.
+The easiest way to become familiar with all the options in the build process is to fire up the CMake GUI (or ccmake if you are on a headless server).
+The CMake output will summarize which options have been set.
-The output will looks something like this:
+The output will look something like this:

 ```text
 $ git clone https://github.com/stillwater-sc/universal